ember-learn/guides-source/guides/release/components-update/component-arguments-and-html-attributes.md

 _dynamic_ and will be specified by the `<Avatar>` tag.
 Likewise, the `{{@title}}` syntax means that the contents of the `title` attribute are dynamic and will be specified in the same way.
-We can now replace the received message avatar template with a usage of the `<Avatar>` tag providing arguments.
+We can now replace the received message avatar by using the `<Avatar>` tag and providing it with some arguments.

 ```handlebars {data-filename="app/components/received-message/avatar.hbs"}
 <Avatar @title="Tomster's avatar" @initial="T" />